 You will pass beautiful forested canyons intermixed with pines and aspens which turn a brilliant gold in the fall.
 This is one of the best spots in the Peaks to see black bears.
 The trail begins at an elevation of 8510 feet, making this one of the hardest trails in town when you consider the distance plus altitude.
 If you are looking for something a bit easier you can opt to skip the full loop in favor of the 2 mile out-and back trek to Bear Jaw, which will still be pretty difficult, but nothing as strenuous and time consuming as the 4-5 hour full loop.

 49. West Fork

 West Fork is a tranquil trail running along the perennial Oak Creek near Sedona, Arizona.
 Although this trail is hidden amongst the dense trees, it is very popular with Phoenix locals fleeing the summer heat.
-It also tends to be very crowded during the fall due to the beautiful traditional fall foliage with hues of gold and red lining the trail.
-Besides the dense tree coverage, the trail features amazing red rock views and 13 fun & slightly challenging creek crossings.
-It’s one of the most popular trails in the Coconino National forest for good reason.
+In autumn, leaf peepers arrive in droves to view the beautiful traditional fall foliage.
+Bright hues of gold and red line every inch of the trail.
+Besides serene views of leafy trees, the trail features amazing red rock views and 13 fun & slightly challenging creek crossings.
+It’s one of the most popular trails within the Coconino National Forest for good reason.

 Despite the crowds and oftentimes insane wait to get in, the trail is incredibly scenic, peaceful, and the perfect shady escape from the heat of the desert.
 If you visit outside of the summer season, you will enjoy a more natural experience.
 Winter is basically completely isolated (especially after a snowstorm), however, the water level may limit how far you can go out.